 - In a separate bowl, combine eggs, buttermilk, milk, melted butter, lemon zest, and vanilla extract (the butter might clump from the chill of the cold ingredients- that’s ok).
 Whisk wet ingredients until well combined.
 Add wet ingredients to the dry ingredients and use a rubber spatula to stir until combined.
 The batter will be lumpy; do not over mix.

 - Pour the batter into the greased baking dish.
-Sprinkle the blueberries over the top.
-Remove the crumb topping from the fridge and crumble over the top of the blueberries and batter.
-Bake for about 35-45 minutes, until puffed and light golden brown.
+Sprinkle the blueberries and the crumb topping over the pancake batter.
+Bake for about 35-45 minutes, until puffed and light golden brown (check the center for doneness).
 Serve warm with maple syrup.

 Video